easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_Using/2_02_creating_easyconfig_files.md

 whatis = [ 'Description: EasyBuild tutorial example']

 description = """
-This is a short C++ example program that can be buid using CMake.
+This is a short C++ example program that can be build using CMake.
 """
 ```